Vietnam.vn - Nền tảng quảng bá Việt Nam

 For now, at least, Mr. Tan remains actively involved in startups, where he invests through his venture capital fund, Walden International.

-Born in Malaysia, raised in Singapore, and now a naturalized U.S. citizen, Mr. Tan came to the United States during his formative years to pursue graduate studies, studying nuclear engineering at the Massachusetts Institute of Technology (MIT).
-He then moved to California to attend business school and founded the venture capital firm Walden International in 1987.
+Born in Malaysia, raised in Singapore, and now a naturalized U.S. citizen, Mr. Tan came to the United States during his formative years for graduate school, studying nuclear engineering at the Massachusetts Institute of Technology (MIT).
+He then moved to California for business school and founded the venture capital firm Walden International in 1987.

 In addition to his role as chairman of Walden International, a venture capital firm, Mr. Tan is also the longtime CEO of Cadence Design Systems, a chip design software company.
 Mr. Tan has steered Cadence toward providing software for complex designs and has worked closely with Taiwan Semiconductor Manufacturing Co.
 (TSMC), a company that has been committed to manufacturing since its inception.